 What Is Complex PTSD & How Does PTSD Affect Relationships?

-CPTSD is a relatively new diagnosis first included in the 11th version of the International Classification of Diseases (ICD-11) of the World Health Organization (WHO) in June of 2018, as a subset of criteria for post-traumatic stress disorder.
+CPTSD is a relatively new diagnosis.
+It was first included in the 11th version of the International Classification of Diseases (ICD-11) of the World Health Organization (WHO) in June of 2018.
+It was a subset of criteria for post-traumatic stress disorder.

-The CPTSD diagnosis is seen by many behavioral scientists as a significant step forward in recognizing the traumatic causes of problems that often look like personality disorders, or relationship dysfunction.
+Many behavioral scientists see the CPTSD diagnosis as a significant step forward in recognizing the traumatic causes of problems.
+Problems that often look like personality disorders or relationship dysfunction.
 Or may explain why some people struggle with addictions.

-The difference between PTSD and CPTSD has to do with how the trauma developed and its symptoms..
+The difference between PTSD and CPTSD has to do with how the trauma developed as well as its symptoms..

 What is CPTSD and who does it affect?

 CPTSD affects people of all ages.
-And most of the time it is due to sexual abuse during childhood.
+And most of the time it is due to childhood sexual abuse.
 See: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5981765/.
 However the cause can be repeated trauma in adolescence or adult life.

 Younger traumatized children can begin to show signs of developing CPTSD.
 And it’s common for them to have problems with bed wetting and loss of speech.
 They may re-enact trauma during their playtime.
 They are often clingy.
-Their parents may have difficulty soothing them.
+And it may be difficult for their parents to soothe them.

 People who are unemployed, unmarried, living alone and taking psychotropic medication are more likely to have CPTSD.
 (Karatzias et al., 2017).

-Females appear to be twice as likely to have CPTSD.
+Females appear to be twice as likely than males to have CPTSD.
 (Hyland et al., 2017) However females are not any more likely than males to have PTSD.
-This is most likely due to females having higher rates of childhood sexual abuse than males.
+This is most likely due to higher rates of childhood sexual abuse for females.